 One instructor will load the carpet keeping a larger than normal spacing so the instructor on top has time to help the people exit and start skiing.
 Assist people with a hand behind their hips or on the side of their hips if they need help walking.

 If they can't make a wedge, support them on the sides of their hips and use your feet to position them in a wedge.
 If the snow is fast, walk them down a bit until they can glide to a stop.
 If it is slow, you may have to smoothly push to get them going.
+T-bars can be helpful to add speed or slow them down.

 Know where the stop button is and use it if you get behind or if someone falls.
 When the people can maintain spacing, the instructor on the bottom can provide feedback.
 Be much faster than when teaching a private lesson; this is quick assembly line work, and you have to keep up and know what is happening around you.
 Discover has a special lift ticket to identify them.